csc-training/geocomputing/machineLearning/README.md

 Before the starting with the models also the [data preparation scripts](01_data_preparation) must be run.

+The numbers in the beginning of folders and files note the order exercises are done during the course.

 The shallow learning exercises can well be run on any PC, likely also the deep learning examples here, for CNN a GPU machine is needed, for example CSC Puhti.
 For deep learning exercises therefore also Puhti batch job files are provided.

+Main used libraries:
+* GDAL command-line, rasterio and geopandas for data preparations
+* scikit-learn for shallow learning and some helping functions also for deep learning scripts (Puhti [geoconda](https://docs.csc.fi/apps/geoconda/) module)
+* Keras for deep learning and CNN_keras (Puhti [tensorflow/2.0.0](https://docs.csc.fi/apps/tensorflow/) module)
+* solaris and pytorch for CNN_solaris (Puhti [solaris](https://docs.csc.fi/apps/solaris/) module)
+* (There are also some minor libraries used, so check the imports of scripts before doing the installations to your own PC.)